Find Business Schools

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Farm Product Buyers and Purchasing Agents
+What Tools & Technology do Farm Product Buyers and Purchasing Agents Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Farm Product Buyers and Purchasing Agents: